ocotto973/PreWork/README.md

 Submitted by: Oscar Cotto

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+Cudi Lyric is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **4** hours spent in total